Easy New England Clam Chowder in 6 Simple Steps

 Notes

 1. Flour is used as the thickener.
 You will add this with enough water to make a thick paste.
-Add it into the stock pot and whisk to combine.
+Add it into the stock pot and whisk [paid link] to combine.
 If gluten-free, instead use corn starch or gluten-free flour.

 Nutrition